dialogicc/unity_math-tasks/README.md

    conda config --add channels conda-forge
 4. **Create Conda Environment:**

-   Navigate to the right location for example by running the following command if the .yaml is located at "Downloads":
+   Navigate to the right location within the Anaconda Prompt console, for example by running the following command if the .yaml is located at "Downloads":

    *Windows:*